mdeous/WaikUp/docs/DEPLOY.md

 ## Production

-Deploying the application for production use requires to use a standalone Web server.
+While Flask's built-in server is perfect during development, deploying the application for production use requires to use a standalone Web server.
 This documentation describes the procedure using the Apache web server on a debian based system.

-## The lazy way
+### The lazy way

 As the Vagrantfile uses Fabric for provisioning, it is as well possible to use Fabric to deploy to your production server.
 Create a `/var/www/waikup` folder on your server, then clone WaikUp's repository to an `src` folder inside